SkySingh04/QuizQuest/README.md

 ## Contributing

--Contributions are welcome!
+- Contributions are welcome!
 Feel free to fork the repository, make improvements, and create pull requests.

--Please view the list of open issues at [Issues](https://github.com/Akash-Singh04/QuizQuest/issues).
+- Please view the list of open issues at [Issues](https://github.com/Akash-Singh04/QuizQuest/issues).
 Any contributions to them are welcome.

 ## Authors